SecurityCompliance

 Standard Tier (200-799 capacity): You must have procedures to respond to a terrorist attack — evacuation, invacuation, lockdown, and communication with emergency services.

-Enhanced Tier (800+ capacity): Everything above, plus a formal terrorism risk assessment, physical security measures, and staff training.
+Everything above, plus a formal terrorism risk assessment, physical security measures, and staff training.
 The Security Industry Authority becomes your regulator.

 Both tiers require documentation proving you've done the work.
 Sound familiar?
 It's compliance paperwork, just with a different threat profile.

-How swiftRAMS Handles Terrorism Risk Assessment
+How swiftRAMS Will Handle Terrorism Risk Assessment

 Threat identification — crowded spaces, entry points, vehicle access, concealment opportunities.